9 PR Tips from WIRED Magazine’s Pitching Guide

 Sometimes an amazing resource falls into your lap.
 This is one of those times.

-In the summer of 2020, WIRED Magazine created a resource called How to Pitch Stories to WIRED.
-Anyone who has tried to figure out who to pitch, especially at a print publication, knows the structure of a publication's editorial staff is often opaque, including what specific editors cover or what they like to receive pitches about.
+In 2020, WIRED Magazine created their How to Pitch Stories to WIRED guide.
+If you’ve tried to figure out who to pitch you may have noticed that the structure of a publication's editorial staff can be opaque.
+It can be hard to know what specific editors cover or what they like to receive pitches about.

-If you read between the lines of this guide, there are a lot of good tips for developing a PR strategy beyond just learning how to pitch WIRED.
-Many of the details they shared apply broadly for pitching different types of publications.
-We pulled out nine key tips that you can incorporate into your own media outreach work.
+If you read between the lines of this guide, there are a lot of good tips for developing a PR strategy beyond pitching WIRED.
+The details they share apply broadly for pitching different publications.
+We pulled out nine tips that you can incorporate into your own media work.

 We applaud how WIRED has decentralized this information and made it widely available.